 Timeline widget

-The Timeline widget allows you to view temporal data from web maps, feature layers, and map service layers to see how data changes over time.
+The Timeline widget allows you to view temporal data from feature layers, imagery layers, tiled imagery layers, map service layers, and web maps to see how data changes over time.
 Using this widget, you can animate data with play and pause buttons and manually view changes using a slider, and zoom in and out on a timeline.

 Examples